prplnorangesoda/prplnorangesoda/README.md

-Hi, I'm Rafplayz, but you can call me Raf, for short.
+this is rafplayz, you can call me raf for short

-- I currently am learning / slightly know javascript development, in both an HTML and Node.js environment.
-- I'm looking to learn how to create HTML5 applications.
+- i know javascript
+- i know html (barely)
+- i know css (even less)